Jeymz/certificate-manager/readme.md

    Windows users can run `npm run win` for development on Windows.

-5. Submit a post request to the `http://localhost:{{SERVER.PORT}}/new` endpoint with the following json body
+5. Submit a POST request to `http://localhost:{{SERVER.PORT}}/new` to issue a web server certificate

    ```json
    {